zebbern/GoogleDorking/README.md

 ## Basic Commands

+In Google.com search type these commands and replace examplesite.com with your own or switch out the information to what you are looking for.

 | **Command** | **Explanation** |
 | --- | --- |
 | `site:examplesite.com` | Shows all pages indexed from the website.
 Useful to view all content on a domain. |